York County Library, Rock Hill, SC

 Application Deadline: open until filled

 General Statement of Job: Under general supervision, sorts and shelves materials at the library.
 Assists in retrieving materials.
 Performs a variety of other duties to help ensure the efficient and effective services to the public.
-Reports to the manager of the Children's Department.
+Reports to the department manager.

 A complete copy of the job description is available for review in each Branch of the York County Library, or on the Library's website at www.yclibrary.org.